-If your dream is to find a job where you don't need to leave the house, there are a ton of great opportunities you can pursue in 2020!
+If your dream is to find a job where you don’t need to leave the house, there are a ton of great opportunities you can pursue this year and beyond!

 Even if you don’t feel like you don’t have the skills to be successful yet, you can always invest in an online training program to upgrade your skills, whether that’s with specialized online training courses or through more affordable options like Udemy or Skillshare.